United Nations Police have an important role in promoting peace and security.

 Diversity of contributions map

 Hover over the pins on the map to find out about some of our troop and police contributing countries.
 Discover the diverse nature and range of skills of our Blue Helmets.

 - assist domestic police services with strategic planning and provide technical support

 The United Nations Police Division seeks highly qualified police officers from United Nations Member States for service in UN peace missions around the world.

 Find out how to get involved.

 A top priority for UN Police is to increase the number of female police officers in peacekeeping operations and encourage the recruitment of women in domestic police services.
-In 2010 10% of UN Police were female.
-Our goal is to increase this to 20% by 2014.
+In 2015, 10 per cent of UN Police were female.
+Our goal is to increase this to 20 per cent.

 United Nations International Network of Female Police Peacekeepers

 The UN International Network of Female Police Peacekeepers unites women in policing, who work in peacekeeping operations, to show that women have a role to play in global peace and security.
 By actively engaging and utilising the network, we aim for female peacekeepers to be empowered and in turn empower others.